Ubuntu Server

 # Installation

-$ sudo apt-get update && sudo apt-get -y install apache2
+$ sudo apt update && sudo apt -y install apache2

 $ sudo a2enmod proxy proxy_http proxy_wstunnel